Wolford: Company

 Since May 2018, Chinese conglomerate Fosun International has been the majority shareholder in Wolford AG, holding approximately 58% of the company's share capital.
 As with the other fashion companies it owns, Fosun manages Wolford within its Lanvin Group portfolio.

 Wolford's executive board solely comprises Silvia Azzali, who serves as the company's Chief Commercial Officer and sole director.
-Until July 2022 the board had also included Andrew Thorndike in the role of Chief Operating Officer.
+Until July 2022 the board had also included Andrew Thorndike in the role of chief operating officer.
 Both Azzali and Thorndike were promoted to their respective roles in October 2019 upon the resignation of the company's then-CEO Axel Dreher with Thorndike credited by the company as responsible for a complete corporate restructuring.
-Dreher had served as the company's CEO since 2017; the vanacy created by his resignation remains unfilled.
+Dreher had served as the company's CEO since 2017; the vacancy created by his resignation remains unfilled.